rakeshtherani/Zarklab-Queries/blockchain-analysis-sql-queries.md

-# Advanced SQL Queries for Blockchain Data Analysis
+# Advanced SQL Queries and Analyses for Blockchain Data

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Dataset Overview](#dataset-overview)
 3. [Advanced SQL Queries and Analyses](#advanced-sql-queries-and-analyses)

    3.1 [Detecting Circular Trading Patterns](#31-detecting-circular-trading-patterns)

    3.2 [Identifying Dormant Wallets Suddenly Receiving Large Funds](#32-identifying-dormant-wallets-suddenly-receiving-large-funds)

    3.3 [Cross-Chain Arbitrage Opportunities Detection](#33-cross-chain-arbitrage-opportunities-detection)

    3.4 [High-Frequency Trading Wallets Detection](#34-high-frequency-trading-wallets-detection)

    3.5 [Analyzing Fee Consumption Patterns](#35-analyzing-fee-consumption-patterns)

    3.6 [Token Holding Period Analysis](#36-token-holding-period-analysis)

    3.7 [Correlation Between Token Prices and Transaction Volumes](#37-correlation-between-token-prices-and-transaction-volumes)

-   3.8 [Detection of Potential Pump and Dump Schemes](#38-detection-of-potential-pump-and-dump-schemes) 3.9 [Analysis of Counterparty Risk Exposure](#39-analysis-of-counterparty-risk-exposure) 3.10 [Predictive Modeling for Transaction Amounts](#310-predictive-modeling-for-transaction-amounts)
+   3.8 [Detection of Potential Pump and Dump Schemes](#38-detection-of-potential-pump-and-dump-schemes)

+   3.9 [Analysis of Counterparty Risk Exposure](#39-analysis-of-counterparty-risk-exposure)

+   3.10 [Predictive Modeling for Transaction Amounts](#310-predictive-modeling-for-transaction-amounts)

 4. [Implementing and Extending the Queries](#implementing-and-extending-the-queries)
 5. [Potential Applications](#potential-applications)

 ## 1. Introduction

-This document provides a set of advanced SQL queries designed to perform in-depth analyses on blockchain transaction data.
+This guide provides advanced SQL queries designed to perform in-depth analyses on blockchain transaction data.
 These queries aim to uncover unique insights that are not commonly explored by other companies.
 Each query includes an explanation of its purpose and the valuable information it can reveal.

 ## 2. Dataset Overview

-The analyses are based on two main datasets:
+Before diving into the queries, let's briefly understand the datasets:

 ### 2.1 WALLET_COUNTERPARTY_SUMMARY